 Lodging: Hotel Santa Caterina

-Day 10: Bicycle from Greve in Chianti to Florence
+Day 10: Bicycle from Radda in Chianti to Florence

-Highlights: Renaissance FlorenceIt's a fairly short ride to Florence.
+Highlights: Renaissance FlorenceIt's your last ride in Italy so be sure to enjoy the sights on your way to Florence.
+Stop in Greve in Chianti for a short visit of the main square and the famous Macelleria Falorni, producer of local salumi.
 The afternoon is yours to explore this capital of Renaissance Italy.
 Our hotel in Florence lies on the banks of the Arno River, close to the Uffizi Gallery.
 We'll enjoy a farewell dinner together this evening.
-Daily distance: 40 km (25 miles)
+Daily distance: 58 km (36 miles)

 Day 11: Tour ends in Florence, Italy